reikki7/BERT-sentiment-analyzer/README.md

 1. Open your web browser and navigate to the IP shown in the CLI.
 2. Enter text into the input field and submit it to receive sentiment analysis results.

+## Running with GPU

+If you want to run the backend using GPU for faster performance, make sure that the CUDA toolkit is installed on your machine.
+You can follow the instructions at [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) to install it.

+After installing the CUDA toolkit, you need to install the appropriate version of PyTorch that supports CUDA.
+Visit [PyTorch Get Started](https://pytorch.org/get-started/locally/) and follow the instructions to install PyTorch with CUDA support.

 ## Project Details